 - Market analysis

 - Funding needs

-- Plans for servicing debt in a downside
+- Plans for servicing debt in a downside scenario

 - Business goals

-We have worked with a range of businesses raising venture debt for a variety of different reasons: to bridge the gap to break-even, to extend the runway before an equity round, for M&A, working capital, or to roll-out new sites.
+We have worked with a range of firms that wanted to raise venture debt for a variety of reasons: to bridge the gap to breaking even, to extend their cash runway before an equity round, for mergers and acquisition, for working capital or to open new sites.
 Here are just four examples of companies we’ve helped to grow.

 Simfoni is a next-generation digital solutions provider for procurement professionals, with regional offices in Chicago, London and Dubai.
 The spend analytics and buying automation business specialises in driving operational improvement and cost reduction for its customers, which include a variety of blue-chip consultancy firms.

 BOOST&Co provided Simfoni with a £2m growth capital loan, which the company is using to expand both its operational base and its sales and marketing teams.
 Read more here.